 This is also true for the Linux/Android stacks, which use Docker containers to run the build.
 The build itself still gets a full virtual machine where no other Docker container is started, only the one used as the environment of the build.
 In short we only use Docker containers to manage the environment, not for build environment isolation - that’s ensured by using full virtual machines for every build.

-The files you upload in the Workflow Editor (Code Signing & Files section of the editor)
+The files you upload in the Code Signing tab of the Workflow Editor are stored on

 Amazon S3 in a way that it’s only accessible for the web servers.